Skip to main content

-Penang is a fantastic city and a good gateway town for anyone who wants to travel South East Asia but maybe feels a little nervous.
+Penang is a fantastic city and a good gateway town for anyone who wants to travel to South East Asia but may feel a little nervous.

 So without further ado, here’s a quick guide to Penang or as we’ve come to call it “South East Asia for beginners”.